The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Windlab

 In the afternoon, we tried indoor skydiving at Windlab.
-It had been a long-time dream of ours to try it out.
-We had to sign up online beforehand and book our slots.
+It had been a long-time dream of ours, and booking it for this trip was absolutely the right call.
+We signed up online beforehand and booked our slots in advance, this is essential, so don’t leave it to the day.

-Windlab is one of the few places where you can experience indoor skydiving without having to jump out of a plane!
-It gives you the sensation of free-falling in a safe, controlled environment.
-The vertical wind tunnel blasts air up to 270 km/h, lifting you off your feet and making you feel like a superhero!
-Each session lasts about 60 seconds, which might not sound like much, but trust me, it feels epic when you’re soaring.
+Windlab is one of the few places in Southeast Asia where you can experience indoor skydiving without jumping out of a plane.
+The vertical wind tunnel blasts air up to 270 km/h, lifting you clean off your feet and making you feel, genuinely, like a superhero.
+Each session lasts about 60 seconds, which doesn’t sound like much until you’re actually soaring inside the tunnel, at which point it feels absolutely epic.

-• Prices start at RM 99 (USD 21) per person for a first-timer flight.
+• Ticket prices: Prices start at RM 99 (USD 21) per person for a first-timer flight.

 A man and woman in bright orange Windlab suits, wearing protective goggles, smiling and making excited faces before their indoor skydiving session at Windlab in Kuala Lumpur.